ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-27-missing-&-sparse-data.md

 This is a method wherein the missing information in a feature/column is filled by considering the information from other features in the dataset.
 This method can however be computationally expensive for large datasets.

-The reliance of random forest algorithm on bootstrapping and feature randomness inherently mitigates missing data issues, for example when a feature has missing values, splits on that feature are avoided during model training.
+The reliance of **random forest** algorithm (ensemble learner) on bootstrapping and feature randomness inherently mitigates missing data issues, for example when a feature has missing values, splits on that feature are avoided during model training.
 It uses a straightforward approach of "surrogate split”, where missing values are substituted using correlated features or majority-class decisions.
 This retains the implicit simplicity and robustness of the algorithm.

-The XGBoost algorithm can also handle missing data, an example is in [this article](https://link.springer.com/article/10.1007/s42452-020-3128-y)
+One of the other ensemble learning algorithms, **XGBoost** can handle missing data in a [way](https://link.springer.com/article/10.1007/s42452-020-3128-y).

 Multiple Imputation by Chained Equations (MICE) and Fully Conditional Specification (FCS) find use in some cases.
 MICE, for example performs imputation for features with missing data within a separate model which makes it possible to capture complex interactions between them.
 FCS imputes missing values one at a time, conditional on observations, it then repeats the process multiple times to create several complete datasets.

 💡 **Maximum Likelihood Estimation (MLE)**

 The assumption that the observed data are a sample drawn from a multivariate normal distribution helps to estimate the missing data, and it is done ny using conditional distributions of other (relatively complete) features.
-Expectation Maximization is a type of MLE that can be used to generate a new dataset in which the missing values have been imputed with values estimated by MLE.
+Expectation Maximization is a method of MLE that can be used to generate a new dataset in which the missing values have been imputed with values estimated by MLE.

 -----